OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:19

-Moreover, all the utensils which King Ahaz had discarded during his reign in his unfaithfulness,
+Furthermore, all the utensils which King Ahaz had discarded during his reign in his unfaithfulness,
 we have prepared and consecrated; and behold, they are before the altar of the Lord.”

 ---